iandunn/no-build-tools-no-problems/readme.md

 _( at least, in theory. let's find out what the real-world tradeoffs and limitations are... )_

+The stuff in `package.json`, etc are optional enhancements (see below).

 ### Production Environment

 You can run the same `source/` scripts in production if you'd like.
 For smaller projects, or new-to-JS devs, that can be a great entry point.

-As your project grows, you may want to add a build step to increase performance.
+As your project grows, you may want to add a build step to optimize performance or support older browsers.
 It's optional, though.

 1. Change `USE_BUILD_STEP` in `plugin.php` to `true`
 1. `npm install`